Nenkai/FF16Tools/README.md

 * Nex `.nxd` conversion
 * *Planned*: Automatic Mod Manager

 This has been tested on Final Fantasy 16 Demo (Steam/PC) files.
+Pack handling is available as a [NuGet Package](https://www.nuget.org/packages/FF16Tools.Pack/).

 ## Usage